 The planet that rules the 11th house will indicate where our fortunes come.

-Extra: Detailed Aspects for money and wealth
+Extra: Detailed Aspects of money and wealth

 The aspects are the degree orbs between two planets.
 Certain degree orbs are more fortunate than others, some create ease and luck while others create tension and obstacles for the planets involved.
 The aspect that gives wealth and ease is the trine, 120 degrees between planets, conjunctions and oppositions are important too.